 Those who have successfully defended during the fall semester may still participate in 3MT, as Mizzou graduate degrees are not conferred until December commencement.
 Those who have have graduated are not eligible.

-You MUST be available for orientation, the preliminary rounds, semifinals (if held), and finals.
-If selected as one of the Mizzou’s 3MT® winners, competitors must also agree to (a) further professional development to hone presentation skills and (b) participate in regional 3MT® competitions including the Conference of Southern of Office of Graduate Studiess or the Midwest Association of Office of Graduate Studiess.
+You MUST be available for orientation, and all competition rounds (based on the number of participants, it may be necessary to hold preliminary rounds, semifinals, and finals).
+If selected as one of the Mizzou’s 3MT® winners, competitors must also agree to (a) further professional development to hone presentation skills and (b) participate in a regional 3MT® competition at the Midwest Association of Graduate Sschools (MAGS) in Spring 2019.
 Travel expenses will be paid for by the University.

 The presentation must be made in English.